hamiha70/UniV4KYCHook/SETUP.md

 make install
 ```

-This will install Chainlink Brownie Contracts and other necessary dependencies.
+This will install Chainlink Brownie Contracts, Brevis Contracts and other necessary dependencies.

 ## Environment Setup